FIBA Women's Basketball World Cup: History

 Unfortunately, the next world women's basketball major tournaments were clouded by a series of political boycotts caused by the Cold War.
 Firstly, the Soviet Union and four other Eastern Bloc countries withdrew from next World Championships which was held in 1979 in South Korea.
 In spite of losing to the hosts (82–94), United States won all other matches and captured a gold medal thanks to a better head-to-head point difference among the Top 3 teams.
 It was the third World title for the US team and the first since 1957.
 The next year the United States boycotted 1980 Olympic tournament which was held in Moscow, Soviet Union.
 In their absence, Soviet team captured their second Olympic title by winning all 6 matches while the Bulgaria and the Yugoslavia took silver and bronze medals respectively.
 Therefore, the next World Championship which was held in 1983 in Brazil became the first international major competition for seven years with participation of all the world's top teams.
-Soviet Union captured their sixth World title by winning all 10 of their matches, but this victory was the most difficult one.
+The Soviet Union captured their sixth World title by winning all 10 of their matches, but this victory was the most difficult one.
 In the final group round, the Soviet team won the match against United States with a margin of only one point (85–84) after losing 40–49 at the end of first half.
 Later in the final match between these two teams the Soviets lost the first half with a score of 37–40, but also managed to achieve victory with a margin of only two points (84–82).
 Both of those matches had provided other teams with the knowledge that the Soviet Union wasn't as overwhelming a force as it was years prior.
 The China won their first World Championship medal after their victory over South Korea in a bronze medal match (71–63).
 Next year the Soviet Union and Hungary boycotted 1984 Olympic tournament which was held in Los Angeles, United States thus allowing the hosts to win their maiden Olympic title.
 South Korea and China took silver and bronze Olympic medals respectively.